Residential Services / Quick Response Program (Job #8400 – 1001)

-- Act as a positive role model for youth and assist youth in developing values of honesty, self-assertiveness, respect for others, a democratic viewpoint, and lack of dependency on drugs, alcohol and self-abusive behaviour.
+- Act as a positive role model for youth and assist youth in developing values of honesty, self-assertiveness, respect for others, a democratic viewpoint, lack of dependency on drugs, alcohol and self-abusive behaviour.

 - Apply a range of behaviour management strategies, consistent with: logical consequences, standard practices, and agency policy.